9 common examples of wrongful termination are when an employee gets fired for:

 - cooperating in someone else’s workplace harassment claim,

 - invoking your protected leave rights, and

-- your political beliefs.
+- exercising or expressing political beliefs.

 What are some examples of wrongful termination?

 Wrongful termination is any discharge that is done for an improper or illegal reason.
 It can be illegal for violating a state or a federal employment law.
 They can be improper for being in violation of public policy.

 Here are some common factual scenarios that can amount to wrongful termination.
 If you think that your case sounds similar to one of these, you may have been wrongfully terminated.
 Even if you are in an at-will employment situation, you still have rights against a wrongful discharge.

 Example: David is the only Black man in his workplace.
 His manager leaves his job and is replaced with Carl.
 Carl immediately switches David’s shift so they work together.
 While working, Carl watches David throughout the entire shift and disciplines him for every mistake he makes, no matter how minor.
 By the end of the week, David has been disciplined far more often than ever before.
 Carl then uses these disciplinary actions to justify terminating David.

 Carl does not do this to any other workers, either during or after David’s time at the company.

 This sort of conduct amounts to discrimination when it targets someone’s protected classes or traits.
 In California, these protected classes are listed by the California Fair Employment and Housing Act (FEHA).
 This California law forbids discrimination on the basis of your: